Jump to:

 - 8 oz cream cheese

-- 1 tbsp capers (increase by 2 tsp if you really like capers)
+- 1 tablespoon capers increase by 2 teaspoon if you really like capers

-- 2 tbsp fresh chives, finely chopped + 2 tsp for garnish
+- 2 tablespoon fresh chives finely chopped + 2 teaspoon for garnish

 Instructions

 - Bring the cream cheese to room temperature and set up a food processor.
-Finely chop the chives, reserve 2 tsp for garnish.
+Finely chop the chives, reserve 2 teaspoon for garnish.

 - Pulse the cream cheese to break it up and then crumble the smoked trout on top.
 Process to combine.